Social media marketing can help you build engaged audiences where your customers and target audience already spend their time.

 I've mocked up a template in Trello that you can copy and adapt to suit your own purposes.

-Scheduling content: when, where, and how often to post
+Scheduling content: when, where, and how often

 But how often should you be posting on each of your chosen channels?

 While some answers can be really prescriptive, the real answer is to start slow and then ramp up to a higher frequency as you develop your routine and figure out what works.

 You don't want to spread yourself too thin or spam your audience's feeds.
 It's fine if you only have time to post once every few days in the beginning.
 You can build up to one post a day and then test to see if a higher frequency actually nets you better results on specific platforms.